 NON-RENEWABLE ENERGY VS. RENEWABLE ENERGY

 Since insects are cold blooded animals, a higher environmental temperature is needed to maintain optimal growth.
 Consequently, compared to poultry and pork, energy use in insect rearing systems is somewhat higher.
 At Protifarm we’re on a mission towards 100% renewable energy.
 We’re constantly innovating to recycle energy and improve our farm’s efficiency and we soon hope to operate completely on renewable energy.

-Compared to conventional livestock or even many plant-based protein sources, our buffalo beetles require a tiny amount of water to grow.
+Compared to conventional livestock or even many plant-based protein sources, our buffalo mealworm require a tiny amount of water to grow.
 That’s because the Alphitobius diaperinus prefer to stay dry through their lifecycle consuming only the water they need for hydration.
 As they produce much less waste than conventional livestock our farm consumes a fraction of the water of a cattle or pig farm.
 We’re constantly looking at how we can further reduce our water footprint and become more efficient with this precious resource.

 As you can see below, fresh insect production has a dramatically lower general environmental impact compared to other traditional animal protein sources.
 The table shows the comparison between the Alphitobius diaperinus, poultry, pork and beef on the above elements.
 The Alphitobius diaperinus scores best on global warming and water use.
 Protifarm is continuously working to further optimize the rearing processes which will result in an even more improved environmental impact.